redhat-openstack/octario/README.md

 # Configuration

-There are 3 configuration files.
+There are 3 configuration files `octario` is using.
 For each one of the configuration files, an detailed sample is included in `samples` directory.

 ### octario.cfg